 Done again almost immediately afterwards, when Riff's attempt to freeze the demon in time actually sends it back in time, creating all sorts of havoc during the middle ages.

-Sidekicks: Lightning is indirectly directly responsible for the destruction of the Humankind Security Committee headquarters by the villains and the subsequent deterioration of the system that kept supublics in check.
+Lightning is indirectly directly responsible for the destruction of the Humankind Security Committee headquarters by the villains and the subsequent deterioration of the system that kept supublics in check.
 Having fired Gale from his sidekick position, Gale became a villain and then later tricked Lightning into leaving the Committee completely exposed.

 In season two Nightmare ends up solving the power problem of the "Alex Project" after inadvertently imbuing her powers into all the Forcebites due to her annihilation of the Alex clone army.
 Thus, the complete Alex was born.

-In The Order of the Stick, after defeating Xykon and scattering his forces, Spoony Bard Elan activates a self-destruct rune that blows up the entire dungeon, because he wanted his dramatic Outrun the Fireball scene.
+After defeating Xykon and scattering his forces, Spoony Bard Elan activates a self-destruct rune that blows up the entire dungeon, because he wanted his dramatic Outrun the Fireball scene.
 Turns out that the self-destruct took out the magical Gate that was sealing away a world-destroying abomination, so the loss of the Gate brings the world one step closer to destruction.
 The only consolation of this massive act of stupidity was the Gate couldn't be recaptured by the Big Bad later on (and the Order wouldn't have known that he might try).
 They ultimately decide that in hindsight, this was the necessary thing to do, even if they didn't know it at the time.

 Later on, Miko Miyazakidestroys the Azure City Gate unnecessarily.
 Worse yet, she chooses precisely the wrong moment to do so.
 If she had been stalled for even a few more rounds, XykonandRedcloak would be dead, which among other things would have denied the goblin army its powerful and competent leadership.